POSCON-United-Kingdom/POSCON-UK-Controller-Pack/README.md

 I created the POSCON UK Controller pack to re-create basically the Euroscope profiles (to everyone who comes here from VATSIM).
-At the moment only POSCON UK provide this type of sectors :)

 For now done: